madanyc/workfront-learn.en/help/manage-work/close-a-project/close-tasks-and-issues.md

 ---
 title: Close tasks and issues
-description: Learn how to make sure tasks and issues are closed before you close out a project in [!DNL  ].
+description: Learn how to make sure tasks and issues are closed before you close out a project in [!DNL  Workfront].
 feature: Work Management
 type: Article
 role: User